Yes, an iPhone/iPad app is available

 either think it's a good idea to kill homosexuals and witches or you don't.
 If you don't, then say so -- and then be honest enough to admit

 that the Bible is neither a good moral guide nor the inspired word of God.

 Because so many people believe it to be the Word of God -- most of whom have never read it and are not familiar with its contents.
 I'd like people

 to look carefully at the Bible and decide if it is worthy of their belief.
 That's all.
 When, if ever, people stop believing in the Bible, I'll take

 my site down.

 Please do not misunderstand me.
-I am not saying (nor have I ever said) that education is not required to see the flaws of the
+I am not saying that education is not important when examining the Bible.
+The more, better,

-to a little child should be even more obvious to an well-educated adult.
+to a child should be even more obvious to a well-educated adult.